szmao1/MultiNets/README.md

 * NetworkX

 ## Contact
-If you have any questions or concerns, please feel free to contact Shengzhong through at: shengzhong.mao@manchester.ac.uk or submit an issue.
+If you have any questions or concerns, please feel free to contact Shengzhong through the email: shengzhong.mao@manchester.ac.uk or submit an issue.

 ## Acknowledgement
 The authors would like to thank the President’s Doctoral Scholar Award at the University of Manchester to support this work.